-BJP complains to EC against Rahul Gandhi, accuses him of creating linguistic and regional divide
+BJP complains to EC about Rahul Gandhi, accuses him of creating linguistic and regional divide

 The Bharatiya Janata Party filed a complaint against Congress leader Rahul Gandhi with the Election Commission on Monday accusing him of attempting to create a linguistic and regional divide.

-A BJP delegation comprising its national general secretary Tarun Chugh and the party's national media department in-charge Anil Baluni approached the poll body.
+The BJP has accused the Congress MP from Kerala’s Wayanad of conspiring to create a rift between north and south India in its Lok Sabha election campaign.

-“Today we have complained to the Election Commission about the way Rahul Gandhi is constantly conspiring to make the country fight in the name of language and province,” Chugh told reporters on Monday, according to ANI.
+“Today we have complained to the Election Commission about the way Rahul Gandhi is constantly conspiring to make the country fight in the name of language and province,” BJP national general secretary Tarun Chugh told reporters on Monday, according to ANI.
 “This time Congress has hatched a conspiracy to make the country fight by creating a rift between the north and south.”

 BJP moved the Election Commission shortly after the Congress approached the poll body on remarks made by Prime Minister Narendra Modi on Sunday claiming that the Congress would distribute citizens’ property among Muslim “infiltrators” if voted to power.